Agua de México: Design System

 Agua de México — Designing a Luxury Brand System with Cultural Depth

-Agua de México is a startup luxury tequila produced by one of the world’s oldest distilleries.
-The ambition was to introduce the brand globally — not as a product, but as a cultural object.
+Agua de México entered the market as a startup luxury tequila produced by one of the world’s oldest distilleries.
+The ambition: Introduce the brand globally as a cultural object, not just a product.
+The challenge: Create desire without the budgets typically associated with luxury launches.

 The System Designed